KacperMierzwa/Base64/README.md

 # Lightweight base64 encoder and decoder made in c

-You can encode/decode string and files using these simple flags:
+You can encode/decode string and files using these simple options:

     -h : display help message
     -d : decode (program encodes by default)